Approximability of all Boolean CSPs with linear sketches: Our Results

 \subsection{Examples}

 We illustrate the applicability of our results with two examples.
 The first is of the specific function $\maxtwoand$, i.e., $\maxf$ for $f(a,b) = a \wedge b$, i.e., $f(a,b) = 1$ if and only if $a = b = 1$.
-Here, since we are working with $k=2$ we get to use the stronger separation from \autoref{thm:main-detailed-k=2} (with lower bounds in the insertion-only setting).
+Here, since we are working with $k=2$ we get to use the stronger separation from \autoref{thm:main-detailed-k=2} (with general streaming lower bounds).

 \begin{examplebox}{Example 1 (\textsf{Max-2AND}).} For the function $f:\{-1,1\}\to\{0,1\}$ given by $f(1,1) = 1$ and $f(a,b) = 0$ otherwise, we would like to calculate the quantity $\inf_\beta\sup_{\gamma | K_\gamma^Y \cap K_\beta^N = \emptyset}\beta/\gamma$.
 We first note that due to the symmetry of $f$, we have $K^Y_\gamma$ is symmetric, i.e., $(\mu_1,\mu_2) \in K^Y_\gamma \Leftrightarrow (\mu_2,\mu_1) \in K^Y_\gamma$.
 Similarly with $K^\beta_N$.
 Further by convexity of $K^Y_\gamma$ and $K^N_\beta$ we get there exists a pair $(\mu_1,\mu_2) \in K^Y_\gamma\cap K^N_\beta$ if and only if there exists a $\mu$ such that $(\mu,\mu) \in K^Y_\gamma\cap K^N_\beta$.
 We now define two functions that will help us answer the question if such a $\mu$ exists.
 Let